outscale/frieza/docs/CONTRIBUTING.md

 - Complete README.md file
 - Test and Pull Request :)

+Note about resource implementation:
+- Try to minimize API calls by reading all resources at once when possible
+- If some resource cannot be deleted (like a default resource), filter them on read

 # How to release

 1. Edit `cmd/frieza/version` following [semantic versioning rules](https://semver.org/).